rclone/rclone/MANUAL.md

       --hash         Include hashes in the output (may take longer).
   -h, --help         help for lsjson
       --no-modtime   Don't read the modification time (can speed things up).
+      --original     Show the ID of the underlying Object.
   -R, --recursive    Recurse into the listing.
 ```